DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Rubric Structure

-If $\mathcal{T}_e = \varnothing$, $S_r(e)$ is set to N/A.
+If $\mathcal{T}_c = \varnothing$, $S_r(c)$ is set to N/A.

-The score of criterion $c$ is defined as the average of element scores belonging to that criterion.
+The score of sub-dimension $s$ is defined as the average of criterion scores belonging to that sub-dimension.

-If $E_{c,r} = \varnothing$, $S_r(c)$ is set to N/A.
+If $\mathcal{C}_{s,r} = \varnothing$, $S_r(s)$ is set to N/A.

-The score of dimension $d$ is defined as the average of criterion scores belonging to that dimension.
+The score of dimension $d$ is defined as the average of sub-dimension scores belonging to that dimension.

-If $\mathcal{C}_{d,r} = \varnothing$, $S_r(d)$ is set to N/A.
+If $\mathcal{S}_{d,r} = \varnothing$, $S_r(d)$ is set to N/A.

-In summary, we calculate $S_r^C(e), S_r^Q(e)$ by averaging C/Q factors in each element, integrate them to create the element score $S_r(e)$, then average the element scores by criterion to calculate $S_r(c)$, and finally average the criterion scores to calculate the dimension score $S_r(d)$.
+In summary, we compute $S_r^C(c), S_r^Q(c)$ by averaging rubric items within each criterion, integrate them to obtain the criterion score $S_r(c)$, then average criterion scores to obtain the sub-dimension score $S_r(s)$, and finally average sub-dimension scores to obtain the dimension score $S_r(d)$.